How do you qualify?

 - They can take control of the collections so they could dispute your current relationships.

-- If you chose factoring you are responsible for collecting the debt.
+- If you chose to factor your invoices you are responsible for collecting the debt.

 - It can be more expensive than other finance options (see what are your options)